Jehangir-Wahid/My-Resume/README.md

 Contributed as a web developer for developing a web application for a tourism company at *Dubai, UAE*.
 Used **ASP.NET MVC with C#** as backend technology.
 This web application consisted of a *Fronted along with an Admin-panel*.

-*Note: This website is down, roundabout for the past 2 years, that's why didn't included the link.*
+*Note: This website is down, roundabout for the past 2 years, that's why didn't include the link.*

 ## Skills